 This course will focus on the ethical practice of applied behavior analysis across clinical, research and professional settings.
 The Behavior Analyst Certification Board's Guidelines for Responsible Conduct for Behavior Analysts and Professional Disciplinary and Ethical Standards will be reviewed, explored and applied.
 Additional focus will be given to common ethical dilemmas that may arise during clinical research and practice in applied behavior analysis and strategies and guidelines for resolving ethical issues.

-Prerequisite: ABA 710 - REQUIRED for Advanced ABA (BCBA) students who begin the program Fall 2014 and thereafter
+Prerequisite: ABA 0710

-ABA 760 Practicum in Applied Behavior Analysis I (3 credits) (ELECTIVE)
+ABA 0760 Practicum in Applied Behavior Analysis I (3 credits) (ELECTIVE)

-This introductory practicum is designed to meet the supervision requirements for the BCBA or BcaBA certification.
+This introductory practicum is designed to meet the supervision requirements for the BCBA certification.
 Students must be engaged in practicum activities at least 20 hours per week in a job that requires the application of ABA principles.
 Supervision will take place weekly in both group and individual formats and will address both increasing and decreasing behaviors.
 Students will be expected to collect and share data on their cases and employ strategies of behavioral assessment and intervention with input from their supervisor.
-Prerequisite: ABA 710
+Prerequisite: ABA 0710

-ABA 770 Practicum in Applied Behavior Analysis II (3 credits) (ELECTIVE)
+ABA 0770 Practicum in Applied Behavior Analysis II (3 credits) (ELECTIVE)

-This course is designed to continue the supervision begun in ABA 760 and has similar requirements.
+This course is designed to continue the supervision begun in ABA 0760 and has similar requirements.
 Students will be expected to provide written reports and intervention plans as part of their supervision.
 Students must be engaged in practicum activities at least 20 hours per week in a position that requires the application of ABA principles.
 Supervision will take place weekly in both group format and individual formats and will address both increasing and decreasing behaviors.

-ABA 780 Advanced Practicum in Applied Behavior Analysis I (3 credits) (ELECTIVE)
+ABA 0780 Advanced Practicum in Applied Behavior Analysis I (3 credits) (ELECTIVE)